-- Demographics – where you can select age range, gender and languages related to your target audience.
+- Demographics – where you can select the age range, gender, and languages related to your target audience.
 For more specific targeting on demographics, even work titles and education can be included.

 - Interests – where you can select specific interests that are suitable to your audience.
 This is mostly determined by what pages and apps are people more interested in.
 You can enter a maximum of three interests per target.

-You can also select behaviours based upon the users’ purchase behaviour and device usage.
+You can also select behaviors based on the users’ purchase behavior and device usage.
 This is also determined by what people are connected to in Facebook, such as pages and apps.